AlvinChanChinKhai/stm32blinky/README.md

 # stm32blinky
 Project Description
 -
 In this project, Nucleo-64 STM32F411RE/STM32F446RE development board is programmed so the on board LED can blink every 1 second repeatedly.
 Both the board is equipped with a Arm® 32-bit Cortex®-M4 CPU with FPU core.
 STM32CubeIDE software is used to programmed the board.
-It is a development platfform that allows us to compile and generate the code, configure the peripheral of the STM32 board. general-purpose input/output pin (GPIO) is used in this project to light up the onboard LED for each second.
+It is a development platfform that allows us to compile and generate the code, configure the peripheral of the STM32 board.
+General-purpose input/output pin(GPIO) is used in this project to light up the onboard LED for each second.

 Group Name: Savvy Falcon